kennyphan02/Coding-Notes/CSCE311 Operating Systems/Test 1 Study Guide.md

 	     We move on to level 2.
 We go to page 39.
 Since L2 = 21 B, start from the right and count to the left (32-21).
 Answer is 0xC9  =  1| 1001001 = valid bit = 73 base 10
 	     go to page 73 and use the offset number: 8. start from the left this time though.
 Start counting at 0

+- Memory - an array of bytes
+	- to access memory, one must specify an address to be able to acess the data stored there
 - CPU/Memory Virtualization
+	- turning a physical cpu into infinite amounts of virtual cpus allowing many programs to run at once
-	- virtualization allows many programs to run
+	- virtualization allows many programs to run, sharing the cpu/memory
 - Why do we keep talking about hardware in an Operating System course?
 - CPU vs. Memory Virtualization which is harder?
 How does it work?
 Goals, etc.
 	- Memory virtualization because there is a lot of more data.